aptos-foundation/AIPs/aips/aip-54.md

 ## Specification
 The new object deployment flow will contain 3 specific components:
-1. A new object_code module that offers the different APIs for deploying, upgrading, etc. using objects
+1. A new object_code_deployment module that offers the different APIs for deploying, upgrading, etc. using objects
-2. A new resource PackageRegistryObject that wraps the existing PackageRegistry resource into the object resource group for storage efficiency.
+2. A new resource `PublisherRef` that contains the extend ref used for upgrading the code.
 3. Improvements to the Aptos CLI to simplify code deployment and upgrade flows.

 In addition, the following improvements can be considered: